JesusMartinezRuano/PDF-Gen/README.md

 ## Report table

 The table is very clear and simple as you can see [here](https://github.com/JesusMartinezRuano/PDF-Gen/blob/master/pdfkit-and-webpack%20-%202019-06-11T114436.183.pdf).
-Note: the github website doesn´t render the svg well.
+Note: the github website doesn´t render online the svg well. **Download recommended**.
 ## Used libraries
 This list isn´t a dependencies list, showed as illustrative purpouses.